Vision-based Multi-future Trajectory Prediction: A Survey: Evaluation Metrics

-In DTP, the default evaluation metrics are \textit{average displacement error (ADE)} and \textit{final displacement error (FDE)}, which measure the $l_2$ distances to ground truth trajectories through all future timesteps and the last future timestep respectively.
-In addition, there are multiple metrics examining social acceptance such as collision rate, overlap rate and offroad rate which measure whether the predicted trajectory of the agent collides with surrounding agents or enters inaccessible regions.
-Evaluation metrics for MTP need to take all predictions into consideration and thus are more challenging.
-In this section, we review these MTP metrics summarised by the taxonomy in \cref{fig:good-mtp} and their challenges.
+In STP, the default evaluation metrics are \textit{average displacement error (ADE)} and \textit{final displacement error (FDE)}, which measure the $l_2$ distances to ground truth trajectories through all future timesteps and the last future timestep respectively:

+In addition, there are multiple metrics examining social acceptance such as \textit{collision rate}, \textit{overlap rate} and \textit{offroad rate} which measure whether the predicted trajectory of the agent collides with surrounding agents or enters inaccessible regions.

+Evaluation metrics for MTP need to take all predictions into consideration and thus are more challenging where models are expected to provide \textit{diverse}, \textit{accurate} and \textit{socially-acceptable} predictions as shown in \cref{fig:mtp_expect}.
+In this section, we review these MTP metrics with the taxonomy in \cref{fig:good-mtp} and summarise their advantages and disadvantages in \Cref{tab:summary-eval}.